Find synonyms Find exact match

 For patients who continue treatment with chemotherapy, crizotinib is indicated when there is evidence of disease progression.
 Factors that should be discussed with the patient in defining a treatment plan include the quality of the initial response to chemotherapy and the potential side effects of maintenance therapy.

 CRIZOTINIB — Crizotinib is a multitargeted small molecule tyrosine kinase inhibitor, which was originally developed as an inhibitor of mesenchymal epithelial transition growth factor (c-MET); it is also a potent inhibitor of anaplastic lymphoma kinase (ALK) phosphorylation and signal transduction .
 This inhibition is associated with G1-S phase cell cycle arrest and induction of apoptosis in ALK-positive cells in vitro and in vivo .

 Crizotinib also inhibits the related ROS1 receptor tyrosine kinase.
 (See "Personalized, genotype-directed therapy for advanced non-small cell lung cancer", section on 'ROS1 translocation'.)

 Isolated brain metastases (a central nervous system (CNS) relapse without evidence of extracranial progression) may be a particular problem for patients treated with crizotinib.
-In this setting, continuation of treatment with crizotinib after treatment of the CNS relapse may be associated with a significant period of control of extracranial disease .
+In this setting, continuation of treatment with crizotinib after treatment of the CNS relapse with surgery and/or radiation therapy may be associated with a significant period of control of extracranial disease .